ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 ### SAP Support connection

-In line with our previous chapter on network connectivity, the SAProuter must be deployed in a demilitarized zone (DMZ) and the SAPROUTTAB must be configured with stringent vigilance.
-SAP's connections are encrypted by design, utilizing the SAP Secure Network Communications (SNC) protocol.
+In line with our previous chapter on network connectivity, the SAProuter must be deployed in a demilitarised zone (DMZ) and the SAPROUTTAB must be configured with stringent vigilance.
+SAP's connections are encrypted by design, utilising the SAP Secure Network Communications (SNC) protocol.

 Proper documentation and limiting connections to only those deemed absolutely necessary are essential security measures.
-Connection logs are crucial for monitoring and detecting any suspicious activities; they should be externalized to enable readability and archival purposes, even if deletion of the SAProuter service is necessary.
+Connection logs are crucial for monitoring and detecting any suspicious activities; they should be externalised to enable readability and archival purposes, even if deletion of the SAProuter service is necessary.
 For more information on best practices, see [SAP Note 1895350](https://me.sap.com/notes/1895350/E).

 Placing the SAProuter behind security devices such as firewalls and intrusion detection systems (IDS) is advisable.
-These devices can filter, analyze, and control connections toward the SAProuter to enhance security.
+These devices can filter, analyse, and control connections toward the SAProuter to enhance security.

 ### Dual regions (optional)